 If the account is highly active, you may not be able to take control of it via this process.
 However, many users have reported success in using this technique on an account that is currently inactive.
 So if there is a name you want, then acquiring a trademark or copyright on some related content using that name may be a successful strategy.

-Getting a new trademark is a difficult and expensive process, but getting a copyright is fairly straightforward.
-In fact, any time you create anything original, you have implicit copyright; you can file an official copyright registration to cement your legal claim, but the claim is created by the act of creating the work, not by the act of filing the claim.
+Getting a new trademark is a complicated and expensive process, but getting a copyright is reasonably straightforward.
+Any time you create anything original, you have implicit copyright; you can file an official copyright registration to cement your legal claim, but the claim is created by the act of creating the work, not by the act of filing the claim.